Menedyl/oc_bilemo/README.md

                 Authorization: Bearer youraccesstoken
                 Content-Type: application/json

-For more information about the resources you can find on the URI "/ api / doc".
+For more information about the resources you can find on the URI "/api/doc".